waggle-sensor/sage-website/news/2025-07-15-csu-visits-argonne.md

 ![Photos of CSU Visit](./img/colorado-state/hairik1.png)

-Graduate students from Colorado State University visited Argonne National Laboratory to work with the Sage team on connecting and testing soil moisture sensors on Sage Devices.
-They set up both hardwired and LoRaWAN (long-range wireless) sensors, laying the groundwork for creating start-to-finish workflows that process data in real time.
-These workflows help researchers, ranchers, and policymakers quickly detect environmental changes, spot unusual conditions, and turn data from field devices into useful, on-the-ground insights.
+Graduate students from Colorado State University partnered with researchers at Argonne National Laboratory to test Sage Devices designed for real-time environmental monitoring.
+They connected soil moisture sensors using both hardwired and long-range LoRaWAN configurations, demonstrating how field-based devices can process data directly at the source.
+These edge-computing systems enable immediate translation of raw measurements into meaningful insights.

+This work is part of a broader effort to deploy an AI-enabled monitoring network across 15,000 acres at the Central Plains Experimental Range.
+By integrating historical datasets with live sensor inputs from soil, vegetation, and weather, the system will forecast drought, detect vegetation stress, and guide adaptive land management.
+The result is a scalable tool that provides ranchers, scientists, and policymakers with rapid, actionable information to support sustainable decision-making.

 ![Photos of CSU Sensor](./img/colorado-state/csu_sm_sensor.png)